 Parents/carers will be contacted as a consequence of this behaviour.
-Either the Head Teacher, Assistant Head Teacher or a senior member of staff will speak to the child involved once they have calmed down.
+Either the Head Teacher or SENCo will speak to the child involved once they have calmed down.
 They will discuss their negative actions, not their personality.
 They will also remind pupils that they are responsible for their actions and are choosing poorly.
 The class teacher will ensure that parents/carers are told at the end of the day by that their child has been in trouble via a warning card.
 Two visits to a senior member of staff involving these types of behaviour will result in a meeting with parents and their class teacher.
-Any further incidents involving these behaviours will result in a meeting with parent, class teacher and either the Head Teacher or Assistant Head Teacher.
+Any further incidents involving these behaviours will result in a meeting with parents and the Head Teacher.